The Category of Hypergroups: seeking for a generalized version of Abelian Categories: Introduction

 \section{Introduction}

-The concept hyperalgebraic structure -- an ``algebraic like'' structure but endowed with multiple valued operations -- has been studied since the 1930's; in particular, the concept of hypergroup was introduced by Marty in 1934 hyperrings was introduced by Krasner in the 1950's.
+The concept of multialgebraic structure -- an ``algebraic like'' structure but endowed with multiple valued operations -- has been studied since the 1930s; in particular, the concept of hypergroup was introduced by Marty in 1934 and the concept of hyperrings was introduced by Krasner in the 1950s.